domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Don't let perfect be the enemy of good.
 It's already at or beyond 80%.
 Ship it.
 Fix it later as needed.

-You're going to get through it even if you're all on your own.
+You're going to get through it, even if you're all on your own.

 It's one (bad) thing to be an a-hole; it's altogether another to be a dirtbag aka scumbag.
 Avoid any hint of scumbaggery at all times like The Plague.